Worcester, Massachusetts: Urban changes and recovery

-After World War II, Worcester began to fall into decline as the city lost its manufacturing base to cheaper alternatives across the country and overseas.
+After World War II, Worcester began to fall into decline as the city lost its manufacturing base.
 Worcester felt the national trends of movement away from historic urban centers.
 The city's population dropped over 20% from 1950 to 1980.
 In the mid-20th century, large urban renewal projects were undertaken to try to reverse the city's decline.
 A huge area of downtown Worcester was demolished for new office towers and the 1,000,000 sqft Worcester Center Galleria shopping mall.
 After 30 years, the Galleria would lose most of its major tenants and its appeal to more suburban shopping malls around Worcester County.

 On June 9, 1953, an F4 tornado touched down in Petersham, northwest of Worcester.
 The tornado tore through 48 mi of Worcester County including a large area of the city of Worcester.
 The tornado left massive destruction and killed 94 people.
-The Worcester tornado would be the deadliest tornado ever to hit Massachusetts.
+The Worcester tornado would be the deadliest tornado ever to hit Massachusetts, and New England in general.
 Debris from the tornado landed as far away as Dedham.

 In the 1960s, Interstate 290 was built right through the center of Worcester, permanently dividing the city.
-In 1963, Worcester native Harvey Ball introduced the iconic yellow smiley face to American culture.
+In 1963, Worcester native Harvey Ball introduced the yellow smiley face to American culture.

 In the late 20th century, Worcester's economy began to recover as the city expanded into biotechnology and healthcare fields.
-The UMass Medical School has become a leader in biomedical research and the Massachusetts Biotechnology Research Park has become a center of medical research and development.
-Worcester hospitals Saint Vincent Hospital and UMass Memorial Health Care have become two of the largest employers in the city.
+The UMass Chan Medical School became a leader in biomedical research and the Massachusetts Biotechnology Research Park became a center of medical research and development.
+Worcester hospitals Saint Vincent Hospital and UMass Memorial Health Care are two of the largest employers in the city.
 Worcester's many colleges, including the Quinsigamond Community College, College of the Holy Cross, Worcester Polytechnic Institute, Clark University, UMass Medical School, Assumption University, Massachusetts College of Pharmacy and Health Sciences, and Worcester State University, attract many students to the area and help drive the new economy.